 (Anthem Richmond Marathon finish line – November 2015)

-In June 2015 and 2016, I ran the Leadville Trail Marathon in memory of Robert.
-The LTM is the second most difficult marathon in the country, and while I didn’t place 33rd overall like Robert, I crossed the finish line.
+In June 2015, I ran the Leadville Trail Marathon in memory of Robert.
+The LTM is the second most difficult marathon in the country, and while I didn’t place 33rd overall like Robert, I crossed the finish line of my very first marathon.
+Since then, I’ve returned to Leadville every year with friends and family to run this race.

 (Crossing the LTM finish line – June 2015)